S-andres0694/Personal-Portfolio-Template/index.md

 profile-information:
   details:
     - BSc in Computer Science
-    - 2nd-Year Student
+    - Penultimate Year Student
     - University of St Andrews
   bottom-text:
-    - "Pursuing a Bachelor's in Computer Science with a focus on developing innovative solutions through programming while expanding expertise in React, Node, AWS, and TypeScript to strengthen Full Stack Development skills"
+    - "Pursuing a Bachelor's in Computer Science with a focus on developing innovative solutions through programming while expanding expertise in React, Kubernetes, and TypeScript to strengthen my Full-Stack Development and DevOps skills"

 social-media:
   - github: